 - Additionally verify that the applications that were used recently before the device was disabled are legitimate.

-If unable to identify any malicious apps, come to one of our walkin locations.
+If unable to identify any malicious apps, come to our walk-in location.

-- The DoIT Tech Store hours are listed at the bottom of the page at
+- The DoIT Help Desk walk-in hours are listed at the bottom of the page at Get Help from DoIT

 Once you have completed these steps, contact the DoIT Help Desk over the phone at 608-264-4357.
 Your internet access will not be restored unless a phone agent confirms that a virus or security threat is no longer present.
 If you fail to complete these steps and the virus or security threat is still present, the Office of Campus Information Security will disable your internet access again.